almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-04-05-paas-showdown-azure-vs-heroku.md

 # Requirements
 ## In Scope
 How would you begin by analyzing a showdown between Azure App Services and Heroku?
 Obviously, we'll need to settle on some requirements.
 For this, let's consider two important benchmarks: security and performance.
 This is a business critical application so performance is paramount.
-As a result, we also require high availability.
 We'll also need to make sure to host our database in Azure.
 Sensitive data will be flowing, so we'll need to take that into account.

 ## Additional Assumptions
 Let's assume this Ruby on Rails application requires pretty significant up-time.
 As a result, this business critical application requires High Availability (HA).